Autism Spectrum Disorder, Pediatric

 Were conceived when their parents were older than 35–40 years of age.

-Were exposed to a seizure medicine called valproic acid while in their mother's womb.
+Were exposed to a seizure medicine called valproic acid in the womb.

 What are the signs or symptoms?

-Symptoms of this condition often start before age 2.
+Symptoms of ASD often start before age 2.
 Early symptoms include:

 Not making eye contact.